miraland-labs/solarti-program-library/token-lending/js/README.md

-# SPL Token Lending client library
+# Solarti Token Lending client library

-This is a JavaScript + TypeScript library for interacting with the [SPL Token Lending](https://github.com/solana-labs/solana-program-library/tree/master/token-lending) program.
+This is a JavaScript + TypeScript library for interacting with the [Solarti Token Lending](https://github.com/solana-labs/solana-program-library/tree/master/token-lending) program.

 ## Install